 During the meetings, we work together to plan the MN Military Teen Summit which is held each summer.
-The teens brainstorm the theme, workshops, speakers, activities and community service project.
-We had to cancel the in-person MN Military Teen Summit last June, which is typically held at a retreat style camp or hotel.
-We didn’t want to cancel the event all together since the Teen Panel had
+The teens brainstorm the theme, workshops, speakers, activities, and community service projects.
+We had to cancel the in-person MN Military Teen Summit last June, which is typically held at a retreat-style camp or hotel.
+We didn’t want to cancel the event together since the Teen Panel had

 activity.
 We created a sign-up for families to register for the kits and we had to close the registration because families were so eager to receive an activity kit.
 We mailed 700 kits to MN National Guard youth.
 This was a great response and indicator that families were interested in additional enrichment activities and resources while socially distancing at home due to COVID.
 We had to cancel some in-person events, which made it possible to fund the kits to send home.
 Families who received the kits were very appreciative.

 OneOp Family Transitions (OneOp FT): What is the Month of the Military Child and how will military families be able to participate this year?